 Also read: Santos: With Open Arms & Open Heart

 Also read: Best Portuguese Restaurants in Taipa Village

 This is an Argentinian restaurant serving amazing steaks.
 If you are a meat fan, you can’t let this one slip.
 However, prices are never under MOP $300 for each main meat dish, so prepare yourself to spend a bit more than you would in an average Chinese restaurant.
 The meat comes from abroad and it’s said to be the best in Macau.
 Some dishes are also created for sharing, but I’d recommend a bit of everything.
 Try some appetizers, such as the grilled cheese and the empanadas (Argentinian filled pastries), followed by your choice of steak paired with an Argentina wine.
 El Gaucho’s staff is really helpful, so be open to their suggestions.
 You won’t regret it.

-Chang Rai Kam Ok
+Chiang Rai Kam Ok